juicedata/juicefs/docs/en/development/data_structures.md

 #### 3.3.4 SessionInfo

-There is no separate table for this, but is recorded in the `Info` column of `session2`.
+There is no separate table for this, but it is recorded in the `Info` column of `session2`.

 #### 3.3.5 Node